-Case workers throughout New York City have relied on the Community Service Society’s Benefits Plus since it first debuted in 1990 (the most previous edition was the PBRC Manual).
+Social service professionals throughout New York City have relied on the Community Service Society’s Benefits Plus since it first debuted in 1990 (formerly the PBRC Manual).
 Each version of this manual has been expanded to address the changes in the public benefit system, as well as advocates’ requests so they can more effectively and efficiently assist their clients in accessing needed benefits.
-This 4th edition is Community Service Society’s boldest expansion to date, both in providing more practical content to the text, as well as taking full advantage of the technology of the Internet to dramatically improve accessibility to its users.
+This 4th edition is Community Service Society’s boldest expansion to date: providing more practical content to the text, as well as taking full advantage of the technology of the Internet to dramatically improve accessibility to its users.
 This online resource manual is published by the Benefits Plus Learning Center of the Community Service Society of New York.

-The Benefits Plus Learning Center staff has added significantly to the text based on our experience with case workers over the past 20 years by including information addressing the challenges clients frequently face when attempting to access benefits.
-We integrated case examples to clarify complex concepts, advocacy tips to assist the advocate in navigating the government bureaucracy, notes explaining special circumstances, government contacts, additional resources, and more.
+Learning Center staff have added significantly to the text based on our experience with professionals over the past 25 years by including information on questions, as well as the challenges clients frequently face when attempting to access benefits.
+We integrated case examples to clarify complex concepts, advocacy tips to assist the advocate in navigating the government bureaucracy, notes explaining special circumstances, warnings, government contacts, additional resources, and more.

 The first step in developing this 4th edition was crafting a uniform template design.
 This design is both visually appealing and user friendly, incorporating a consistent chapter outline, more white space, icons, and designing a page that allows the reader to easily find the information s/he is seeking.

 Whereas the starting point of the 4th edition was our 3rd edition we did not stop there.
-Authors integrated a wide variety of source materials in writing the chapters in Benefits Plus, including federal, state and local statutes, government resource manuals, program regulations, agency publications, agency directives, briefs and newsletters, agency websites, as well as interviews with government agency personnel to ensure accuracy and the most up-to-date information.
-Resource materials are listing in the individual chapters, under the heading of Source Materials.
+Authors integrated a wide variety of resources, including federal, state and local statutes, program regulations, agency publications, agency directives, briefs and newsletters, agency websites, as well as interviews with government agency personnel to ensure accuracy and the most up-to-date information.
+Resource materials are listed in the individual chapters under the heading of Source Materials.

-A team of authors was assembled to write the chapters, this included the Benefits Plus staff, in addition to attorneys and other experts in the field.
-All authors are listed in the individual chapter, under the heading of Source Materials.
+A team of authors was assembled to write the chapters, this included BPLC staff, in addition to attorneys and other experts in the field.
+All authors are listed in the individual chapter under the heading of Source Materials.

-Most chapters have been vetted by either an expert in the field or personnel at the government agency that administers the benefits.
-Periodically expert editors continue to review the content to ensure that the text the Learning Center staff has updated is accurately represented.
+Many chapters have been vetted by either an expert in the field or personnel at the government agency that administers the benefits.
 Expert editors are listed in the individual chapters, under the heading of Source Materials.

-While this edition is not the first time Benefits Plus is available on the Internet, we have taken advantage of improvement in technology since the online version first became available in 2001.
+While this edition is not the first time Benefits Plus is available on the Internet, we have taken advantage of improvements in technology since the online version first became available in 2001.
+This includes:

 Diane Wenzler, Director of the Benefits Plus Learning Center